Abhay-Chand/Calculator/README.md

-Calculator \n
+# Calculator

 Welcome to the Calculator project!
-This is a simple, yet powerful calculator application implemented in Python.
+This is a simple, yet powerful calculator application implemented in Python using the Tkinter library.
 It provides all the basic features you would expect from a standard calculator, including addition, subtraction, multiplication, and division.

-Features
+## Features

-Addition: Add two or more numbers.
+- **Addition**: Add two or more numbers.
-Subtraction: Subtract one number from another.
+- **Subtraction**: Subtract one number from another.
-Multiplication: Multiply two or more numbers.
+- **Multiplication**: Multiply two or more numbers.
-Division: Divide one number by another.
+- **Division**: Divide one number by another.
-Clear Function: Reset the calculator to start a new calculation.
+- **Clear Function**: Reset the calculator to start a new calculation.
-Decimal Support: Perform calculations with decimal numbers.
+- **Decimal Support**: Perform calculations with decimal numbers.
-Keyboard Support: Use the keyboard to input numbers and operations.
+- **Keyboard Support**: Use the keyboard to input numbers and operations.

-Getting Started
+## Getting Started

-Prerequisites
+### Prerequisites

 Ensure you have Python installed.
-You can download it from python.org.
+You can download it from [python.org](https://www.python.org/).

-Install dependencies (if any): bash
-Copy code
+# For Debian/Ubuntu
+sudo apt-get install python3-tk

+# For macOS
+brew install python-tk

+# For Windows
-pip install -r requirements.txt
+pip install python-tk
-Usage
-Run the calculator application:

-bash
-Copy code
 python calculator.py
-Keyboard Shortcuts
-0-9: Input numbers
-+: Addition
--: Subtraction
-*: Multiplication
-/: Division
-Enter: Calculate the result
-C: Clear the input
-Contributing
-We welcome contributions!
-Please read the CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
-Inspiration from various open-source calculator projects.
-Special thanks to the contributors and the open-source community.
-Feel free to explore, use, and enhance this project.
-Happy calculating!